There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 There is some financial support that mums and dads can get from the government to help towards the cost of having a family, supporting children while you go back into education and putting children through their own education.
 The government changes who’s entitled to benefits each year, which can get confusing, but we can let you know where we stand right now.

-Healthy Start – The Healthy Start scheme supports pregnant women, new mums, families with young children who are on benefits, and pregnant under 18-year-olds.
-Healthy Start provide families with vouchers which can be used to buy frozen and fresh fruit and vegetables, as well as milk and infant formula milk.
+Healthy Start – The Healthy Start scheme supports pregnant women, new mums, families with young children who are on benefits, or pregnant under 18-year-olds.
+Healthy Start provide families with vouchers which can be used to buy frozen or fresh fruit and vegetables, as well as milk and infant formula milk.
 It also provides coupons which can be exchanged for vitamins and supplements.

 If you’re pregnant you will receive one voucher (£3.10) each week.
 For each baby aged under one year, you will receive two vouchers a week (£6.20), children aged between one and four receive one voucher a week (£3.10).
 If you apply as soon as you are 10 weeks pregnant, you could get up to £93 in vouchers during your pregnancy.